camunda/camunda-docs-manual/content/installation/full/was/manual-liberty.md

 Java support documentation][liberty-java].

 {{< note title="Reading this Guide" class="info" >}}
+This section provides examples for Camuna Platform `{{< minor-version >}}.0-ee`.
+If you are installing a patch version please replace the version numbers in the examples with the patch version you are using.

 Throughout this section we will use a number of variables to denote common path names and constants.
 You don't have to create these variables in your environment.
 They are just used in this guide to make it more readable.

-* `{{< minor-version >}}.0-ee` denotes the version of the Camunda Platform you want to install or already have installed, e.g., `7.15.6-ee`.
 * `$WAS_DISTRIBUTION` represents the downloaded Camunda Platform distribution for the IBM WebSphere Application Server, e.g., `camunda-ee-ibm-was9-{{< minor-version >}}.0-ee.zip`.
 * `$SERVER_CONFIG_DIR` points to the IBM WebSphere Liberty server configuration directory like `wlp/usr/servers/camundaServer`.